A Psychic Read For ‘Outlander’ Star Sam Heughan, But What Did She Predict For His Future?

 Meanwhile, according to Hall of Fame Magazine, Outlander star Sam Heughan is catching up on good TV during his downtime in South Africa.
 The actor, who is currently dating The Bold and the Beautiful actress Mackenzie Mauzy, obviously needs to occupy his time when his beloved girlfriend is away.

-And, it seems, he found something to watch: HBO’s Big Little Lies, which stars Nicole Kidman, Shaileene Woodley, and Reese Witherspoon (amongst others).
+And, it seems, he found something to watch with HBO’s Big Little Lies, which stars Nicole Kidman, Shaileene Woodley, and Reese Witherspoon (among others).

 “Besides claiming the heart of one Sam Heughan, Big Little Lies is a black comedy-drama based on the novel of the same name by Liane Moriarty.
 The show boasts a stellar cast, with big names such as Reese Witherspoon and Nicole Kidman starring in the series.
 Divergent actress Shailene Woodley joins the team as well.
 Adam Scott, Zoe Kravitz, James Tupper, Jeffrey Nordling, and Lauren Dern complete the cast.”